 Starting on the upper left is the “Employee” Box.
-This beats not being in any box at all, because at least you have an income.
-The problem with being an employee is one which many physicians can appreciate.
+This beats not being in any box at all because at least you have an income.
+The problem with being an employee is one that many physicians can appreciate.
 Your income tends to be VERY highly taxed and you have little control over how you do your job, whether or not you are fired, your tax burden, and your benefits package.

 The “Self-Employed” box has numerous benefits over the “Employee” box.
 When you move into this box, you get to keep the profit you generate.
-Remember no employee is ever paid what he is worth, if he were, there would be no point to hiring him if he costs just as much profit as he generates.
+Remember no employee is ever paid what he is worth, if he were, there would be no point in hiring him if he costs just as much profit as he generates.

 The Self-Employed can’t be fired (except by his clients!)
 He gets to pick (and pay for) his own benefits package, but has a great deal more control over his tax burden, with more write-offs and better retirement plans.
 You own your job, but you still have to go to work.